ebd622/fe-samples/observabels/README.md

 <img src="../img/Observable_2.png" width="60%">

-With an **observer** we handle async-tasks because all these data sources are *user events*, we don't know when they will happen.
+With an **observer** we handle async-tasks because all these data sources are *user events*, we don't know when they will happen and how long they will take.

 ## Operators
 TODO